adorg/frontdobra.ru/wp-content/plugins/og/readme.txt

 Contributors: iworks
 Donate link: http://iworks.pl/donate/og.php
-Tags: OpenGraph, Open Graph, Facebook, Twitter, social Requires at least: 3.6
+Tags: OpenGraph, Open Graph, Facebook, Twitter, social Requires at least: 3.8
-Tested up to: 4.9.4
+Tested up to: 4.9.8
-Stable tag: 2.4.8
+Stable tag: 2.7.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple and tiny adds Open Graph metadata to your posts and pages so that they look great when shared on sites like Facebook and Google+.
+Simple method to add Open Graph metadata to your entries so that they look great when shared on sites like Facebook and Google+.

 == Description ==